 This list contains people like Emiliano Zapata and Pancho Villa.From reputable, prominent, and well known saints to the lesser known saints of today, these are some of the best professionals in the saint field.
 If you want to answer the questions, "Who are the most famous saints ever?" and "What are the names of famous saints?" then you're in the right place.
 (14 items)

-Joan of Arc, nicknamed "The Maid of Orléans", is considered a heroine of France and a Roman Catholic saint.
-She was born to Jacques d'Arc and Isabelle, a peasant family, at Domrémy in north-east France.
-Joan said she received visions of the Archangel Michael, Saint Margaret and Saint Catherine instructing her to support Charles VII and recover France from English domination late in the Hundred Years' War.
-The uncrowned King Charles VII sent Joan to the siege of Orléans as part of a relief mission.
-She gained prominence after the siege was lifted in only nine days.
-Several additional swift victories led to Charles VII's coronation at Reims.
-This long-awaited event boosted French morale and ...more
+Joan of Arc (in French Jeanne d'Arc pronounced [ʒan daʁk]; c.
+1412 – 30 May 1431), nicknamed "The Maid of Orléans" (French: La Pucelle d'Orléans), is considered a heroine of France for her role during the Lancastrian phase of the Hundred Years' War, and was canonized as a Roman Catholic saint.
+She was born to Jacques d'Arc and Isabelle Romée, a peasant family, at Domrémy in northeast France.
+Joan claimed to have received visions of the archangel Michael, Saint Margaret, and Saint Catherine of Alexandria instructing her to support Charles VII and recover France from English domination late in the Hundred Years' War.
+The uncrowned King Charles VII sent Joan to the Siege of Orléans as part of a ...more on Wikipedia